 We combine these set of appearance and motion descriptors into one histogram by a "Bag of Words" representation.
 We cluster the descriptors by k-means to obtain a codebook and then quantize the descriptors into the bins of the codebook vectors for each video sequence.
-Finally these histograms are classified by a SVM [22].
-For simplicity and speed we use a linear SVM.
+Finally we compute Hellinger Distance between the histograms and then classify them using a SVM [24].

-As is obvious, in our model we do not make any implicit assumptions about the interestedness of the motion as is done by [2, 5].
+As is obvious, in our model we do not make any implicit assumptions about the interestingness of the motion as is done by [13, 5].